mbrio/react-boilerplate/README.md

 This version of React Boilerplate should be considered BETA because:

-As of today (March 12, 2015) React Router does not have an npm released version that is compatible with React 0.13.
-It is nearly done, but we are unfortunately forced to use the React Router branch *0.13-compat*.

-Also Marty 0.9-RC1 isn't in a finalized state so there may be changes coming soon.

-As soon as these libraries are complete I will update the code.
+Marty 0.9-RC2 isn't in a finalized state so there may be changes coming soon.
+As soon as this libraries are complete I will update the code.

 ## Build